-Andrew Brokos is the pontiff of a certain circle of thought and personality.
-He’s undeniably versed in poker and its communication.
+Andrew Brokos is undeniably versed in poker and its communication.
 Continuous, reliable programming of what poker players both need and want is here: high-level strategy, combined with non-trivial human interest.
 That’s a winning combination.
 Andrew’s agreeable and smoother co-host Nate Meyvis provides good cop, good cop back-up.
 Thinking Poker shares length with many other poker podcasts, but actually works with a more focused long-form, as opposed to the five minute, say-hello prop-ops, or the aimless hour of poker gossip that is the methodology of many other, less popular and fading shows: lesson there, boys and girls.
 Admittedly, some things have always gotten in the way.
 Thanks to the second interlude, I’ll have to forever associate their poker strategy discussion with a depressing woman who does not inspire enough sexual devotion from her man.
 (Cue horn of lament.)
 However, that’s just our hosts’ extraction for entry – nothing is ever free.
 Notably, Andrew and Nate have been on the ball with AI poker developments, not only interviewing scientists but reporting on their play against the machine.
 Thinking Poker smartly kicks off the pod with a strategy segment – Andrew knows to satisfy his audience first before indulging himself.
 This pod is hundreds of hours of serious and moderately fun content – and they are not stopping, having just unveiled a new, more navigable website.
 In the poker podcasts category of the GPI awards, this was one of my selections.
 Andrew, mostly by himself it seems, continues to carry the banner, while selling a bit more product.
 Rating: AKs